OctopusDeploy/docs/docs/how-to/expose-the-octopus-web-portal-over-https.md

 This will send the header on every HTTPS response, telling browsers to enforce HTTPS for 1 year (31556926 seconds) from the most recent request.

 :::hint
-We highly recommend using a short value for hstsMaxAge, like 1 hour (3600 seconds) until you are comfortable that it works in your environment.
+We highly recommend using a short value for `hstsMaxAge`, like 1 hour (3600 seconds) until you are comfortable that it works in your environment.
 This way you can disable HSTS and browsers will return to normal after 1 hour.
 :::

 :::warning